 Further improvements to the scheme

 These improvements are not the end of the process of improving the experience of doctors returning to practice.
-NHS England is working with partners and stakeholders to implement a programme of continuous improvement to the I&R scheme.
-These will be announced in the coming months.
+NHS England and HEE are working with the BMA GP committee and other stakeholders to implement a programme of continuous improvement to the I&R scheme.